Skip to content

 • Weight: 0.7 kg

 Cho arrives flat packed, with the frame and shade separately packed in a cardboard box.
-The shade is formed by hand - simply apply pressure and rest it onto the steel frame.
+Apply the shade with light pressure and rest it onto the steel frame.
+No installation needed.

 Dust can be removed from both the inside and outside of the shade using a soft dry cloth or a vacuum cleaner with a soft brush attachment.
 For more thorough cleaning over time, gently wipe using a soft cloth lightly wrung in lukewarm water.